 There are subsets of private foundations: operating and nonoperating.
 A private nonoperating foundation grants money to other charitable organizations and is the more common form of a foundation.
 They don’t directly perform charitable programs or services either.
 A private operating foundation distributes funds to its own programs that exist for charitable purposes.

-A public charity is a charitable organization that either:
+A public charity (vs nonprofit) is a charitable organization that either:

 - Is supported by the public,